 Coconut Flour Hodgepodge Cookies

 Old fashioned cookies and milk is a treat that many food-allergic families have to give up.
-But this grain free, coconut flour cookie recipe always satisfies!
+But this gluten free, grain free, coconut flour cookie recipe always satisfies!

-- 2-1/2 cups blanched almond flour and/or hazelnut flour (I typically use half almond, half hazelnut flour.)
+- 2-1/2 cups blanched almond flour (or use half hazelnut flour for an interesting twist)

 - 2 Tbsp. coconut flour

 - 1/2 cup coconut oil or grass-fed butter